Inside Trust Summit 2024: Shaping the Future of Digital Trust

 The session continued with presentations on two significant collaboration opportunities for TrustNet institutions.
 Ms. Palak Chopra, a Pre-Doctoral Researcher at IITB Trust Lab, introduced a FOSS-based SOC focused on email security.
 This project includes real-time anomaly detection, alert generation, and a comprehensive monitoring dashboard, inviting TrustNet members to contribute to its development and enhancement.

-Next, Prof. Kameswari Chebrolu, Co-Primary Investigator at IITB Trust Lab, showcased PULSE, an initiative to create 20 scalable, auto-graded security labs covering web, network, OS, hardware, and enterprise security.
+Next, Prof. Kameswari Chebrolu, Co-Principal Investigator at IITB Trust Lab, showcased PULSE, an initiative to create 20 scalable, auto-graded security labs covering web, network, OS, hardware, and enterprise security.
 Built on the cLab platform, these labs require minimal setup and provide automated assessments, making them easy to adopt across TrustNet institutions.
 The initiative offers member institutions a chance to co-develop and share practical security education resources.

 The presentations concluded with each of the twelve participating institutions introducing themselves and outlining their vision for collaboration within TrustNet.